15 Benefits Of Drinking Water From Copper Bottle Vessels

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)

-Copper is your friendly neighbourhood superhero as far as its benefits are considered, not just to the human body but to the environment, too.
+Copper is a hero as far as its benefits are considered, not just to the human body but to the environment, too.
 It is a cheap metal, available in abundance and easiest to recycle.
 There are several benefits of copper; here are some to our health and our environment at large.

 A healthy human body requires trace amounts of copper to function effectively.
 Copper helps generate heat in the human body, aiding communication between different cells, breaking down certain foods to become haemoglobin and boosting our metabolism.
 Copper deficiency leads to health issues like anaemia, parasitic infections, and leaky gut.
 Foods rich in copper include sunflower seeds, lentils, dried apricots, and mushrooms, among others.